Battle of Dresden: 26 August

-Shortly after 11:00am, the Coalition monarchs noticed the stream of French troops hurrying into Dresden from the north.
-There was a lull in the battle between noon and 3:00pm while the French reinforcements took positions and the Coalition leaders pondered whether they should fight Napoleon or withdraw.
-The Coalition finally began a bombardment and general assault starting about 3:00pm against the southern suburbs of the city.
-As the Coalition forces made progress, Napoleon swiftly dispatched reinforcements to the threatened areas – the I Cavalry Corps to the French right, Ney and the II Young Guard Corps to the center and Mortier and the I Young Guard Corps to the French left.
-At 5:30pm, Napoleon launched his riposte.
-By nightfall, the French had regained almost all of Saint-Cyr's original positions.
+Napoleon once again demonstrated his tactical mastery,—as the Coalition forces made progress, Bonaparte swiftly dispatched reinforcements to the threatened areas – the I Cavalry Corps to the French right, Ney and the II Young Guard Corps to the center and Mortier and the I Young Guard Corps to the French left.
+At 5:30 pm, Napoleon launched his riposte.
+Napoleonic counteroffensive was organized in a classically coordinated and energetic manner, formidably combining infantry and cavalry actions and flanking maneuvers; gradually the French recaptured all their positions.
+By nightfall, the French thus had regained almost all of Saint-Cyr's original positions and, moreover, Wittgenstein was pushed back even further by 2.1 km.
 As night fell on 26 August, a torrential downpour started that lasted throughout the night.
 The streams became swollen with water and the ground turned to mud.